Cost of LivingUpdated May 2026

 How does Joliet compare to other midwest cities?

-Among midwestern cities in our database, Joliet ranks as one of the more affordable options for cost of living.
+Among midwestern cities in our database, Joliet ranks near the middle for cost of living.
 Nearby alternatives include Naperville and Chicago.
 Use our comparison tool to see exact category-by-category differences.

 What factors affect cost of living costs in Joliet?